 Professional Services Personnel

-Research could not be conducted without the support of key staff in finances, human resources, and any other department that provides research and enterprise support.
+Research could not be conducted without the support of key staff in finances, human resources, and any other departments that provide research and enterprise support.

 Research Managers and PRISMs (Professional Research Investment and Strategy Managers)